LLNL/RAJA/docs/sphinx/feature/forall.rst

 be run using different programming model back-ends by changing template arguments for the execution policies.
 For information on available RAJA execution policies, see :ref:`policies-label`.

+.. note:: All RAJA forall and forallN methods are in the namespace ``RAJA``.

 The ``RAJA::forall`` templates abstract standard C-style for loops.
 For example, a C-style loop like::